Interstate 180 (Nebraska)

 Interstate 180 (I-180) is a short auxiliary Interstate Highway in Lincoln, Nebraska, United States.
 The north–south spur freeway connects I-80 to downtown Lincoln, running for 3.5 mi while entirely concurrent to U.S. Route 34 (US 34).
 I-180 has two intermediate interchanges at Cornhusker Highway and Superior Street, both located north of Oak Creek.
 It is the only auxiliary interstate highway completely in the state of Nebraska.

 It was proposed in the 1950s and construction began in 1961 as part of the Lincoln Access Highway project.
-The northern section between Cornhusker Highway and I-80 opened on July 27, 1963, which was followed by a two-phase opening of the southern section between December 1963 and January 1964.
+On 27 July 1963, the southern section between December 1963 and January 1964 underwent a two-phase opening after the northern section between Cornhusker Highway and I-80.
 The southern section, which includes a viaduct over a downtown railroad, was rebuilt from 1996 to 1998, while the Oak Creek crossing was rebuilt between 2001 and 2003.

 Route description

 I-180 begins at R Street in downtown Lincoln as a continuation of North 9th Street and North 10th Street, a pair of one-way streets which carry the southbound and northbound lanes of US 34, respectively.
 The four-lane freeway carries I-180 and US 34 northwest over a three-track railroad, skirting the western side of the University of Nebraska campus and passing near Memorial Stadium (home to the Nebraska Cornhuskers football team) and Pinnacle Bank Arena.
 It continues north between Haymarket Park to the west and residential areas to the east, crossing over Salt Creek and under US 6 near Oak Lake.
 After crossing Oak Creek, I-180 reaches an interchange with Cornhusker Highway that provides access to US 6 and the Belmont neighborhood.

 The freeway bisects Max E. Roper Park, which lies between residential neighborhoods in West Lincoln and Belmont along a small stream.
 I-180 then intersects Superior Street before reaching its terminus at a cloverleaf interchange with I-80 and US 77 near Lincoln Airport.
 US 34 continues northwest from the interchange on a four-lane divided roadway named the Purple Heart Highway.

-As a component of the Interstate Highway System, the entirety of I-180 is listed as part of the National Highway System, a national network of roads identified as important to the national economy, defense, and mobility; The freeway is maintained by the Nebraska Department of Transportation (NDOT), who conduct an annual survey of traffic volume that is expressed in terms of average annual daily traffic (AADT), a measure of traffic volume for any average day of the year.
+As a component of the Interstate Highway System, the entirety of I-180 is listed as part of the National Highway System, a national network of roads identified as important to the national economy, defense, and mobility; The freeway is maintained by the Nebraska Department of Transportation (NDOT), which conducts an annual survey of traffic volume that is expressed in terms of annual average daily traffic (AADT), a measure of traffic volume for any average day of the year.
 Average traffic volumes on the highway in 2018 ranged from a minimum of 30,310 vehicles at its northern terminus with I-80 to a maximum of 33,410 vehicles south of Cornhuskers Highway.